 I had Orsy demonstrate.
 Grab the bar, putting your body at an angle.
 Hold this position, bracing the abdominal area, activating the glutes, the lats and the muscles all around the back from the front and the back.

 #2 – Leg Movement

-The next step is to start adding leg movement.
+The next step is to start adding in leg movement.
 In this position, while tightening the abdominals, glutes and lats, bring your knee up to about hip height and then lower back down.
 Go slow, alternating legs, while keeping things tight.
 Go through one set of 5 repetitions on each side.
 The next step would be high knees.

 #3 – Hip Extensions